Image of a physician with the text Oregon Medical Malpractice Insurance Physician's Guide overlayed.

 • MMIC Group

-These rate estimates are for informational purposes only and are based on the OR standard limits of $1,000,000 for Each Claim / $3,000,000 Aggregate per year in coverage.
+These rate estimates are for informational purposes only and are based on the Oregon standard limits of $1,000,000 per claim and $3,000,000 aggregate per year.

 Quotes require a completed application and underwriter approval.
 Contact us for a custom estimate if you don’t see your specialty.